ben-laufer/CpG_Me/README.md

 `sbatch --array=1-12 /share/lasallelab/programs/CpG_Me/Single-end/CpG_Me_SE_controller.sh  hg38`

+## QC report
+There is also a final html QC report that should be run AFTER all samples have finished, which you also need to launch from the working directory.
+To generate the QC report for paired end sequencing data, the command is:
+`sbatch /share/lasallelab/programs/CpG_Me/Paired-end/CpG_Me_PE_QC.sh`

+To generate the QC report for single end sequencing data, the command is:
 `sbatch /share/lasallelab/programs/CpG_Me/Single-end/CpG_Me_SE_QC.sh`

+An [example report](example/multiqc_report.html) for single end sequencing is available in the `example` folder.
+There is currently a minor glitch in the paired end reports, where the temporary files for the different reads create empty columns.
+This can be fixed by clicking on the configure columns button above the general statistics table and re-selecting one of the visibile columns.
+Also, these reports can be customized by modifying the multiqc_config.yaml files.

 ## Correcting for Methylation Bias (m-bias)
-[Methylation bias (m-bias)](https://www.ncbi.nlm.nih.gov/pubmed/23034175) is an artifact from sequencing approaches where the 5' and 3' ends contain artificial methylation levels due to the library preparation method.
+[Methylation bias (m-bias)](https://www.ncbi.nlm.nih.gov/pubmed/23034175) is a technical artifact where the 5' and 3' ends contain artificial methylation levels due to the library preparation method.
+One example is the random priming used in post-bisulfite adapter tagging (PBAT) methods.
 It is important to always examine for this bias in the MultiQC reports.
 CpG m-bias can be used to guide trimming options, while CpH m-bias can be used to judge for incomplete bisulfite conversion.
 In our experience, we have come across the following parameters, although we recommend to examine every dataset, particularly when trying a new library preparation method or sequencing platform.
+In paired end approaches, the 5' end of read 2 tends to show the largest m-bias.

 ### Paired End (PE)